|

 Top-Rated Air Service

-Named for the region’s top-rated MSP International Airport, the Metro MSP region is the national hub for Northwest Airlines.
-Sun County and Meseba Airlines also are headquartered in the Twin Cities.
+Named for the region’s top-rated MSP International Airport, the Metro MSP region is the national hub for Sun County Airlines.
+Thirteen passenger airlines operate out of two customer-friendly terminals.

 MSP is the 12th busiest airport in the U.S., serving nearly 35 million passengers in 2007.
 It offers non-stop flights to 131 markets – 116 domestic and 14 international.
 Only Denver serves more non-stop markets per capita.
-MSP Airport supports 19 passenger airlines and 14 cargo airlines.
-Business travelers praise its service.
-In fact, travelers from around the globe ranked it the best in the U.S. in 2005.
+MSP Airport supports 14 cargo airlines.
 Competitive freight air service and Foreign Trade Zone incentives are available.

 A network of regional reliever airports makes it easy for companies to stay close to Midwest customers.
 In fact, half of all registered aircraft in Minnesota is based at reliever airports.
 They provide a valuable alternative to MSP Airport for private and corporate flights.
 (Metropolitan Airport Commission) Corporate plane traffic is highest out of both Flying Cloud and Downtown Saint Paul airports.